Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Driving from Merida to Las Coloradas

-Wondering, Is it easy to drive from Las Coloradas to Merida?
 The answer is yes!
 You will, of course, need to get a rental car in Merida first.

-From Merida, you just take Highway 176 to the city of Tizimin, and then switch to Highway 295.
 Highway 295 will take you right from the pueblo (small town) of Tizimin, Mexico, straight to Rio Lagartos Biosphere, where you’ll get on a boat to Las Coloradas.

 If you’re ever in doubt, just keep following the road signs overhead that say Ruta Flamingo (Flamingo Route).

-Merida to Las Coloradas Map
+📍 Merida to Las Coloradas Map

 Use these directions from Merida to Las Coloradas — and make sure to download the map so you have it to use offline.

-TELCEL is Mexico’s largest service provider and will give you coverage in the most places, including in Las Coloradas and Rio Lagartos. 📲 Get more info on Mexico SIM cards here.
+TELCEL is Mexico’s largest service provider and will give you coverage in most places, including in Las Coloradas and Rio Lagartos. 📲 Get more info on Mexico SIM cards here.

 🚗💨 When renting a car, you do need Mexico driving insurance!
 If you buy the Explorer Plan with World Nomads Travel Insurance, you can get an add-on for car insurance.